 To use the survey library you will need to be on the start page of your Netigate account.
 To access the survey library you will need to select Create a survey and then the option Copy a survey to create a new copy of the existing survey.

 At the top of the Copy a survey menu you find My surveys, which are surveys that were created by you or your organisation, categorised in the different folders that are set on your account.
 Below My surveys you will have the Survey library.
 All surveys in this menu are part of the Netigate standard library.

 Note: Content in the library may vary depending on your company’s geographical location and your language settings.

 In this menu there is general information about the survey such as survey name and the language of the questions.
-You may click in order to preview the specific survey.
+You may click the magnifying glass icon in order to preview the specific survey.

 What can I find in the survey library?

 In the survey library you will have three different categories: Voice Of Customer, Voice Of Employee and Market Research.
 These three categories distinguish what type of survey the templates are created for.
 They can of course be used for other purposes as well but these are the intended areas of use.

 The survey library is sorted into three different categories: